+Cons:

-Pros Cons: Private sector expertise: By contracting with a private Potential for conflict: Conflict can arise between the public operator to operate and maintain the infrastructure, the entity and private operator over issues such as user fees, public entity can benefit from the private sector's expertise service levels, and infrastructure maintenance. and efficiency in managing the system.
-Short-term focus: Private operators may prioritize short-term Lower government spending: The afterimage model can profits over long-term sustainability, leading to deferred allow the public entity to save money on infrastructure maintenance and reduced quality of service. projects by transferring the operational and maintenance Lack of accountability: The public entity may have limited costs to the private operator. control over the private operator's actions and may be held Increased investment: Private sector involvement can accountable for the operator's actions. attract investment and improve the quality and efficiency of Reduced public control: The public entity may lose control the infrastructure. over the day-to-day operation of the infrastructure, which can Improved service delivery: Private operators are lead to decreased transparency and accountability. incentivized to operate the system efficiently and Potential for rent-seeking: Private operators may use their effectively, which can lead to improved service delivery. position to extract rents from customers, leading to higher Risk sharing: Risks associated with the operation and user fees and reduced affordability maintenance of the infrastructure are transferred to the private operator.
+- Potential for conflict : Conflict can arise between the public entity and private operator over issues such as user fees, service levels, and infrastructure maintenance. - Short-term focus : Private operators may prioritize short-term profits over long-term sustainability, leading to deferred maintenance and reduced quality of service. - Lack of accountability : The public entity may have limited control over the private operator's actions and may be held accountable for the operator's actions. - Reduced public control : The public entity may lose control over the day-to-day operation of the infrastructure, which can lead to decreased transparency and accountability. - Potential for rent-seeking : Private operators may use their position to extract rents from customers, leading to higher user fees and reduced affordability

-12.8.3.4 Lease Model
+12.6.4.4 Lease Model